majuss/ecoevolpara/latest/docs/source/Seafile.rst

 Without installer (dont use not finished)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To install the seafile-client you need root-privealeges.
+To install the seafile-client you need root-privileges.

 First you need to update your operating system:
 ::